Tarunreddy2590/Data-Cleaning-Project-in-SQL/README.md

 # 📊 Data Cleaning Projects in SQL

+## 🎯 Primary Objective

+To transform a disorganized and inconsistent dataset into a clean, reliable, and analysis-ready format using SQL — ensuring accurate insights, improved data quality, and better decision-making support.

+---

 This project showcases essential data cleaning techniques using **MySQL**, focused on preparing a messy raw dataset for analysis.
 The goal was to create a clean, consistent, and usable dataset by addressing issues commonly found in real-world data.

 ---